 How is Easter celebrated around Europe?

 Easter in Britain is renowned for its annual traditions.
 But how is Easter celebrated around Europe?
 With a mix of culture, tradition and beliefs, it’s no wonder countries in Europe have all developed their own individual way of celebrating the holiday.
-From Saint Peter’s Basilica ceremonies in Italy to decorating Croatian Easter eggs, learn more about Easter around Europe today.
+From the Easter witch in Sweden to decorating Croatian Easter eggs, learn more about Easter around Europe today.

 ________________________________________________________________________________________________________________________________________________________________________________________________